 - You are issued an IOU – you are not taking ownership of the coin itself.

-If you decide to try Wealthsimple Crypto, I will highly appreciate it if you use my sign-up link (you will also get free $50).
+If you decide to try Wealthsimple Crypto, I will highly appreciate it if you use my sign-up link (you will also get a free $50).
 We would also recommend Uphold over Wealthsimple, even though it’s a less popular choice for Canadians to buy cryptocurrency.

 3. Buy Bitcoin On Decentralized Crypto Exchanges (DEX)